-(c) they receive a conviction for DUI, reckless driving, or speed contest on personal time within 36 months of report date; or,
+(c) they receive a conviction for DUI, reckless driving, or speed contest on personal time within 36 months of report date; or, would impose a hardship on normal District operations, they will be terminated from employment.

 (d) if they are involved in two chargeable (resulting in a point violation) accidents within 24 months of report date.